michelacameletti/risultati_modello_inla/README.md

 - I am wondering if the evaluation on annual means would remove a lot of the effects of the daily noise.
 Did you try this?

-**Guido: No, we did not try this.
+**No, we did not try this.
 As explained in the paper, our model is a monthly model, that is to say a model with the same set of covariates whose effect on the target variable (PM10) has been estimated on a monthly basis.
 For this reason, it was straightforward to calculate the monthly uncertainty maps (Figure 8).
 On the contrary, the uncertainty associated to the annual means would require a unique annual model (namely, to estimate the overall effect of the covariates on the PM10 pooling all the months) which is not the object of our study.**

 In the same direction, you calculated the number of chance of exceeding the annual number of days above 50 ug/m3.
 Could you provide evaluation statistics in comparison to the stations you left out in the training?